mattermost/docs/source/administration/mmctl-cli-tool.rst

 .. code-block:: sh

-  --all-users   Remove all users from the indicated channel.
-  -h, --help    help for remove
+  --all-users   Remove all users from the indicated channel -h, --help    help for remove

 Options Inherited from Parent Commands